nickMingi/minglab/_posts/career/2020-01-23-Career-Behavioral-based.markdown

 # When did you take a risk, make a mistake, or fail?
 How did you respond, and how did you grow from that experience?

 # Describe a time you took the lead on a project
+- I had to take the lead on a UI project with 2 developers.
+We did not have a designer so I had to research designs like colors, layouts.
+Our goal was making C# framework within 6 month.

 # What you do when you needed to motivate a group of individuals or promote collaboration on a particular project?